A better sales conversation

 But somehow James just wasn't able to make the sales he wanted to.
 He adjusted his messaging (which got him leads he was ideally suited to help) and scheduled video calls.
 He delivered a ton of value on LinkedIn and in the video calls, proving his expertise and insight.
 But still sales were slow.

-Eventually I persuaded James to record (with his potential client’s permission) one of his online calls.
+Eventually I persuaded James to record (with his potential client's permission) one of his online calls.
 He sent me the video, and we analyzed what he was doing.
-There was one obvious big omission, and we sat down to craft an framework for a better sales conversation.
+There was one obvious big omission, and we sat down to craft a framework for a better sales conversation.

 Over the next two days he made more sales than he had made in the previous month.

 In this article I would like to share the framework we crafted.
 Armed with this knowledge, I hope that you will be able to make more sales as well.

 James' ideal clients are small business owners, sometimes solopreneurs but often with a small team.